 Compensation administration is practiced within organizations.
 For this reason, it may be said that the organization's goals and its incumbents represent the most pertinent environment of compensation administration.
 Organizations may be classified as private for–profit, not–for–profit, and government entities.
-Although there are differences among these types of organizations in cost consciousness and accounting practices, these differences are of degree and are becoming smaller.45 As a result, these differences appear to be among the least important to compensation administration.
-On the other hand, maturity, size, number of businesses engaged in, number of organization levels, centralization versus decentralization decisions, technology, information and control systems, and management style of organizations have substantial effects.46
+Although there are differences among these types of organizations in cost structures and accounting practices, these differences are of degree and are becoming smaller.39 As a result, these differences appear to be among the least important to compensation administration.
+On the other hand, maturity, size, number of businesses units, number of organization levels, centralization versus decentralization decisions, technology, information and control systems, and management style of organizations have substantial effects.40

 Economic conditions place limits on organizations.
 These limits, however, vary among organizations and over time.
 An organization's compensation and benefit levels have maximum and minimum limits, which are set by its position in the product and labor markets.
 The organization could not go below the minimum and hold enough employees to meet organization goals, and it cannot exceed the maximum for budgetary reasons.
 But these limits are not clearly defined unless the organization believes it is close to either limit and in danger of being pushed beyond it.
 Furthermore, these limits depend on the period under consideration.
 The organization can exceed either limit for short periods, but for longer periods the range between them is narrower.
 The maximum and minimum levels are determined by different forces, and there is not necessarily a connection between them.
 The maximum is set by conditions in product markets and the organization's ability to operate within them in terms of costs and prices.
 The minimum is determined by conditions in labor markets, which result in part from supply and demand for labor, but at least as much from customary relationships, legal pressures, union pressures, and pressures from other organizations.